MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 The default config includes a few snippets that require a subscription.
 To avoid warn messages you should comment out everything that "Requires a subscription to Thoth to use" (just search for it in the file).

-For anubis to be able to access the socket we will create later we will have to change the service file (`/usr/lib/systemd/system/anubis@.service`) and set the user anubis is being executed by to `www-data`:
+For Anubis to be able to access the socket we will create later we will have to change the service file (`/usr/lib/systemd/system/anubis@.service`) and set the user anubis is being executed by to `www-data`:
 1. remove `DynamicUser=yes`
 2. add `User=www-data`